AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 You do not need to be concerned with coding in the PETSc environment.
 Your primary task is to save your operator in binary format (from `.mat` to `.bin`) and to read your data from binary format into MATLAB (from `.bin` to `.mat`).
 For completeness, we have provided explanations for both directions.

-## Installation verification: Results for the Ginzburg-Landau problem
+## Tutorial example results for the Ginzburg-Landau problem

 To ensure that your installation of the code is producing correct results, we provide example outputs for the Ginzburg-Landau problem using default parameters.
 Users can compare their results with these examples.